pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

     print(system_two_arrays.inverter_parameters)

-Note that in the case of a PV system with multiple arrays, the `module_parameters` attribute contains a tuple with the `module_parameters` for each array.
+Note that in the case of a PV system with multiple arrays, the :py:class:`~pvlib.pvsystem.PVSystem` attribute `module_parameters` contains a tuple with the `module_parameters` for each array.

-Extrinsic data is passed to a PVSystem instance as method arguments.
+Extrinsic data is passed to the arguments of PVSystem methods.
 For example, the :py:meth:`~pvlib.pvsystem.PVSystem.pvwatts_dc` method accepts extrinsic data irradiance and temperature.